112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You can put nearly all of France into Utah and Nevada.

 <div id="107"><em>107.
-“Why don't they get to work and rebuild their country ?”</em></div>
+“Why don’t they get to work and rebuild their country ?”</em></div>

-The French Minister of Finance recently reported that France's industries are beginning to operate at 80 % of capacity.
+The French Minister of Finance recently reported that France’s industries are beginning to operate at 80 % of capacity.
 The rebuilding of France is a tremendous job which will take a long time.
 Shortages of coal, gasoline, electricity, power, transport, and manpower have made a more rapid recovery